wyvern8/akamai-nginx/README.md

 </a>

 #### This can be useful for:
-- local development on apps that rely on akamai property rules
+- Local development on apps that rely on akamai property rules.
-- non prod environments that cannot be granted ingress from Akamai due to organization policy
+- Non prod environments that cannot be granted ingress from Akamai due to organization policy.
-- on-demand temporarily provisioned environments to run CI tests against in pipelines
+- On-demand temporarily provisioned environments to run CI tests against in pipelines.
-- learning the basic concepts of how Akamai works
+- Learning the basic concepts of how a CDN works.

 ## Install
 `npm install akamai-nginx`